zzhiharevich/BurgerBuilder/README.md

 # Burger Builder

 Burger Builder is a web-site where user can create a burger  and order it.<br/>
-Web-site allows to look through the orders we already have.
+Web-site allows to look through the orders user already have.

 ## Frameworks and Libraries I used:
 * React.js